tomography/tomobank/docs/source/data/docs.data.tomosaic.rst

 tile grid is available here.

 Metadata files in the repository include:
-.. * `center_pos.txt`: Center positions for each of the 4 rows of tiles.
+  * `center_pos.txt`: Center axis positions for each of the 4 rows of tiles.
-.. * `shifts.txt`: Relative positions of all 16 tiles.
+  * `shifts.txt`: Relative positions of all 16 tiles.
 The 6 columns in the file provide information
 of: tile position y, tile position x, relative shift y to right neightbor, relative shift x to right neightbor, relative shift y to bottom neightbor, relative shift x to bottom neightbor.